basho/riak_cs_multibag/README.md

 ## Configuration for Stanchion

 Stanchion should be configured to include connection pool information.
-When you switch multibag from single bag systemor or add bags, Stanchion should have the new configuration **first**, then riak_cs nodes have similar changes.
+When you switch multibag from single bag system or add bags, Stanchion should have the new configuration **first**, then riak_cs nodes have similar changes.